“It’s like the Wild West, the Internet. There are no rules.”

 Was the censorship really necessary?

 Should we pretend like it never existed, like we never played “Cowboys and Indians” when we were children?
 That’s another post for another time.
 Sunset Riders was a Japanese visionary parody of American history, with less sensitivity than America itself treats her own history today.
 And it’s not exactly like the Old West wasn’t racist.
-In the very least, its an interesting perspective, but really, it boils down to this just being an incredibly fun and challenging cartoony video game about cowboys, not about political correctness.
+On the other hand, I completely understand how someone could be offended by this.
+Is it itself racist?
+In the very least, its an interesting question, but really, it boils down to this being an incredibly fun and challenging cartoony video game about cowboys, not about political correctness.